acoustid/acoustid-server/pages/index.md

 identification using this database.

 The content of the database is all submitted by users.
-If you have a MusicBraiz-tagged music collection, you can help by downloading our [submission tool][4] and letting it to analyze your audio files.
+If you have a MusicBrainz-tagged music collection, you can help by downloading our [submission tool][4] and letting it to analyze your audio files.

 All software components are open source, so if you are a developer